 The unwinding is only just beginning, unpacking a lot of city stank still on me from those last few months in Sydney.
 I shudder.
 People keep asking me what I hope to get out of the year.
 I’m only just realising now it’s to shake off that stank.
 The big smoke.
 Not for me.

-I digress, the best day in Greece thus far.
+I digress, the best day on our trip thus far in Sifnos, Greece.

 I’ve no idea what time we woke, it doesn’t even matter (thankfully), but we’re alive, much more alive than I ever felt behind that desk.
 I shudder.